chef/chef-web-docs/chef_master/source/resource_windows_printer_port.rst

 Properties
 =====================================================
-``font_name``
+``ipv4_address``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the font file to install, if it differs from the resource name.
+   The IPv4 address of the printer, if it differs from the resource block name.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'